 To provide the large number of extras required, George Lucas contacted the Synanon drug rehabilitation facility.
 He found many recovering drug users who were required to be shaved bald for the drug program anyway.
-The Synanon Facility is mentioned in Philip K Dick's Sci Fi Novel "Valis".
+The Synanon Facility is mentioned in Philip K Dick's science fiction novel "Valis".

 To provide the voices of the unseen overseers and announcers, George Lucas contacted San Francisco-based theater group The Committee.
-He gave them brief character outlines, and allowed the actors to improvise all the "overheard" dialogue in the movie.
+He gave them brief character outlines, and allowed the actors and actresses to improvise all of the "overheard" dialogue in the movie.

-A scene in which THX falls into a garbage compactor and fends off a mutated rodent was cut because the monster did not look realistic.
-This situation was later reused in Star Wars: Episode IV - A New Hope (1977).
+A scene in which THX falls into a garbage compactor and fends off a mutated rodent was cut, because the creature did not look realistic.
+This situation was later re-used in Star Wars: Episode IV - A New Hope (1977).

-George Lucas claims that the scene where technicians mess with THX's nervous system, sending him into comical spasms, was drawn from his antipathy towards the doctors who treated him after his near-fatal car crash as a youth.
+George Lucas claims that the scene where technicians mess with THX's nervous system, sending him into comical spasms, was drawn from his antipathy towards the doctors who treated him after his nearly fatal car crash as a youth.

-George Lucas adapted the idea for the original short-and eventually the feature film itself-from a 1.5-page outline called "Breakout," which was written by fellow USC student Matthew Robbins, about a man escaping an underground dystopian society.
+George Lucas adapted the idea for the original short, and eventually this movie, from a one and a half page outline called "Breakout", which was written by fellow USC student Matthew Robbins, about a man escaping an underground dystopian society.

 During his arrest, THX's work location is identified as "Operating Cell 94107", referring to the zip code of San Francisco's SOMA (South of Market) district where American Zoetrope's offices were located at the time.
 By interesting coincidence, Soma is the name of a narcotic from Aldous Huxley's "Brave New World".

-Publicity photos and some foreign posters and video covers feature a shot from a scene not included in the final film: The police robots approaching the dead body of the OHM priest (who SEN killed earlier) and checking for a pulse.
+Publicity photos, some foreign posters, and video covers feature a shot from a scene not included in the final film: The police robots approaching the dead body of the OHM priest (who SEN killed earlier) and checking for a pulse.